-4. Mr. Srinivas Upadhyayula (Head- Legal, Compliance & Secretarial)
+4. Mr. Srinivas Upadhyayula (Chief Compliance Officer & General Counsel)

-Srinivas Upadhyayula is presently the Head Legal, Compliance and Secretarial of NIIF Infrastructure Financial Limited.
-Prior to this assignment Srinivas has worked as a Senior Director (Legal &Compliance) in the Special Situations Management Group (SSMG) of IDFC Ltd. Srinivas has more than 30 years of rich experience in legal, documentation of project & non-project finance, corporate finance and infrastructure finance documentation, including litigation management & recovery management in the Banking and Financial sector.
-He is having expertise in leading the delinquent accounts, recovery planning and in regular reviewing of the non-performing assets of the loan portfolio to identify trends and significant changes for effective recovery and financial restructuring and a structuring of the loans.
+Mr. Srinivas Upadhyayula is presently the Chief Compliance Officer & General Counsel of NIIF Infrastructure Financial Limited.
+Prior to this, he has worked as a Senior Director (Legal &Compliance) in the Special Situations Management Group (SSMG) of IDFC Ltd. He has more than 30 years of rich experience in legal, documentation of project & non-project finance, corporate finance and infrastructure finance documentation, including litigation management & recovery management in the Banking and Financial sector.
+He has expertise in leading the delinquent accounts, recovery planning and in regular reviewing of the non-performing assets of the loan portfolio to identify trends and significant changes for effective recovery and financial restructuring and a structuring of the loans.

-Prior to IDFC Limited, Srinivas was working with Asset Reconstruction Company (India) Ltd (Arcil) (the first Asset Reconstruction Company established in India and is a prominent player in the Distressed Assets) as Senior Vice-President & Group Head - Legal.
+Prior to IDFC Limited, Srinivas worked with Asset Reconstruction Company (India) Ltd (Arcil) (the first Asset Reconstruction Company established in India and is a prominent player in the Distressed Assets) as Senior Vice-President & Group Head - Legal.

 Srinivas started his career as an Advocate on Civil and Labour side in the District Courts of Vizianagaram and Visakhapatnam.
-He then worked with Sterling Tree Magnum (India) Ltd (a Sterling group company), and as Law officer in Canara Bank & as Deputy General Manager (Legal) IDBI Bank Ltd.
+He then worked with Sterling Tree Magnum (India) Ltd (a

+Sterling group company), and as Law officer in Canara Bank & as Deputy General Manager (Legal) IDBI Bank Ltd.